pattyjk/Wigginton_et_al_2018_J_Environ_Qual/README.md

 cd ..
 ```

-This can be sped up (parallelized) by developing a refernce database from NCBI or FunGene.
+This can be sped up (parallelized) by developing a refernce database from NCBI or FunGene.The final consideration we should take into account if framshift mutations.
+We can take care of these with Framebot from the RDPstaff (http://fungene.cme.msu.edu/FunGenePipeline/framebot/form.spr) and can use their online utility (the command line program is a pain to get working).
+You then take the resulting file (in the framebot folder) and use that in downstream analyses.

 ## Picking operational taxonomic units (OTUs), picking a rep set, & making an OTU table